It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 They don't have to have opponents in there from the RNC.

-They don't have to So they've Obama's even standing on its head, one of the tenets, quote unquote, of journalism.
+So Obama's even standing on its head one of the tenets, quote unquote, of journalism.

-What should be done on Wednesday night to counterprogram this?
+Now, what should be done on Wednesday night to counterprogram this?

 I have an idea for my buddies at Fox.

-On the network, on the television network, run a movie, the Manchurian Candidate.
+On the network, on the television network, run a movie, The Manchurian Candidate.

 On the news channel, devote every show to health care with nothing but opponents.

-Starting with well, Shep won't do it.
+Starting with, well, Shep won't do it.

 Start with Bill O'Reilly.